Loading chat...

 AI Summary

-• Authorizes the State Highway Administration to implement speed monitoring systems in designated "safety corridors"—highway segments identified as high-risk areas for vulnerable road users (pedestrians, bicyclists, wheelchair users, workers) based on federal safety assessments
+• Authorizes the State Highway Administration to implement safety corridor speed monitoring systems on highway segments identified as high-risk areas for vulnerable road users (pedestrians, bicyclists, wheelchair users, and highway workers) based on federal safety assessments under 23 U.S.C. § 148

 Legislative Description